Q: Can organic farmers use pesticides on their crops?

 Q: How do I know the produce I buy at the grocery store and farmers’ markets are safe from pesticide contamination?

 A: CDPR’s Pesticide Residue Monitoring Program is the most extensive program of its kind in the nation.
 It collects approximately 3,500 produce samples annually from wholesale and retail stores, farmers markets and other outlets for testing at the California Department of Food and Agriculture’s laboratories.
 The laboratories test for more than 300 pesticides and breakdown products.
 Testing indicates the vast majority of fruits and vegetables available for sale in California meet stringent pesticide safety standards.
-During its 2016 survey, the most recent data available, CDPR found 96 percent of tested California-grown produce has residues below safety levels established by the Environmental Protection Agency with almost 40% having no detectable residues at all.
+During its 2018 survey, the most recent data available, CDPR found 94 percent of tested California-grown produce had no pesticide residues on them or residues were within the legal levels established by the Environmental Protection Agency.
 For more information, see: http://www.cdpr.ca.gov/docs/enforce/residue/rsmonmnu.htm.

 The U.S. Department of Agriculture’s (USDA) Pesticide Data Program is a national monitoring program that produces the most comprehensive pesticide residue database in the United States.
 The program samples, tests and reports pesticide residues on agricultural commodities in the U.S. food supply, including California, with an emphasis on those commodities highly consumed by infants and children.
 For more information, see: https://www.ams.usda.gov/datasets/pdp